levi0206/ML-group-github/GAN/GAN and WGAN.md

 The more detained training algorithm is like:
 ![image alt](https://github.com/levi0206/ML-group-github/blob/d0f1833e2087c95d5c57e05e50e1af0084977642/image/GAN%20training%20algorithm.png)
 After calculating the gradient of loss, we can update parameters by applying different optizers such as Adam, RMSProp and so on.

+## WGAN
+### Likelihood and KL Divergence
+Let's see generative models in a different way.
+For generative models, we want to
+- maximize the **likelihood** of our training data, that is, to generate training data as possible.
+Or we can say we want to
+- minimize the **distance** of the two distributions.

+**What is likelihood?**

+Image that